 Some cards have abilities that start with the word "React."
 These abilities can be played in response to an event.
 The text of the React ability will tell you what the event is.
-When an event occurs, a react window opens for all players to make React plays.
+When an event occurs, a react window opens for all players to use React abilities.
+While using a React ability may count as playing a card (e.g. if the React is on an action card in your hand), using a React does not count as making a play, unlike using Noon and Shootout abilities to make Noon and Shootout plays, respectively.

-Within each react window, players have the opportunity to play Reacts in turn order beginning with the Winner.
-Each React is played and resolved before the next player gets a chance to play one.
+Within each react window, players have the opportunity to use Reacts in turn order beginning with the Winner.
+Each React is used and resolved before the next player gets a chance to use one.
 The react window closes once all players have consecutively passed, and play resumes.
 Should a new event occur within a react window, pause the flow of the game again and resolve any Reacts to that new event in the same way, before going back to complete the original react window.

-During a game, many events will occur that could potentially trigger Reacts, but players should not pause the game unless a player clearly declares that they have a React they wish to play.
+During a game, many events will occur that could potentially trigger Reacts, but players should not pause the game unless a player clearly declares that they have a React they wish to use.

 Some Reacts replace the original event with a new event; these can be identified by the use of the word "instead" within their text.
-Once a React of this type is played, the original react window is closed and the replacement event occurs.
-Additional Reacts can then be played in response to that new event.
+Once a React of this type is used, the original react window is closed and the replacement event occurs.
+Additional Reacts can then be used in response to that new event.

 For example, Arnold McCadish is worded "React, Pull, Boot: When a dude is discarded (not aced) as a casualty in a shootout, if the pull is higher than the dude's value, send that dude home booted instead."
-Once a player successfully uses Arnold to prevent a dude from being discarded, no further Reacts can be played in response to that dude being discarded.
-Instead, Reacts could be played in response to the dude being sent home booted.
+Once a player successfully uses Arnold to prevent a dude from being discarded, no further Reacts can be used in response to that dude being discarded.
+Instead, Reacts could be used in response to the dude being sent home booted.